Safe Harbour FAQsDownload PDF version

 Who is using Safe Harbour?

-In our experience Safe Harbour has been used by either large private companies or small to mid-cap ASX listed companies.
+Our Safe Harbour clients are generally large private companies or small to mid-cap ASX listed companies.
 Some common themes amongst our Safe Harbour clients include:

 - “Start-up” / technology: companies involved in the research and development of IT, medical or other early-stage technology products that are facing short-term cash shortfalls.
 Often the answer for these companies is to raise additional funds to invest in the continued research and development of their products;

-- Exogenous events: companies impacted by situations beyond their control, such as the Australian Drought in 2018/19 or more recently COVID-19.
+- Exogenous events: companies impacted by situations beyond their control, such as drought or COVID-19.
 These companies will utilise a range of restructuring tools, most commonly the sale of non-core assets or business units and negotiating with secured creditors to restructure debt obligations;

-- Regulatory change: companies impacted by changes in regulation, for example businesses impacted by the findings of the Royal Commission into Banking and Financial Services.
+- Regulatory change: companies impacted by changes in the regulatory landscape, for example businesses impacted by the findings of the Royal Commission into Banking and Financial Services.
 These businesses will look to sell non-core assets and pivot business strategy; and

 How does Safe Harbour assist larger enterprises?

-Safe Harbour gives larger companies time to develop and execute a restructuring plan.
+Safe Harbour gives larger companies breathing room and time to develop and execute a restructuring plan.
 We see Safe Harbour used as a framework to allow the restructuring plan to develop over time whilst keeping the board and senior management engaged.
-In certain circumstances it can be used to avoid directors acting prematurely to appoint external administrators, rather than to attempt a solvent restructure.
+In certain circumstances it can be used to avoid directors acting prematurely to appoint external administrators, rather than to attempt a solvent restructure of a viable business.

-The Safe Harbour Advisor will work constructively with the company’s other advisors and stakeholders, for example:
+The Safe Harbour Advisor will collaborate with the company’s other advisors and stakeholders, for example:

 - Lawyers: to understand key contracts and financier agreements;